crotwell/TauP/src/doc/sphinx/source/calculations.rst

 The factors that contribute to this estimate are:

-* A nominal source term for a Mw 4.0 earthquake, but without the source orientation, so should be thought of as a bound, rather than an actual amplitude.
+* A nominal source term for a Mw 4.0 earthquake, but without

+* An optional source orientation, strike, dip and rake.

 * A radiation term, based on the density and velocity at the source depth.